NOMADIC SOUL

 Overnight in Kyzyl-Oi.

-DAY 9 – SOUTHERN KYRGYZSTAN
+DAY 9 – BACK TO FRUNZE

-Overnight in Osh.
+Overnight in Bishkek.

-DAY 11 – FAREWELL TO KYRGYZSTAN
+DAY 10 – FAREWELL TO KYRGYZSTAN

 Possible tour extensions to this itinerary include: Tajikistan and/or Turkmenistan.